 All-Clad also makes electronics and cooking utensils.
 While many of All-Clad's products get great reviews and all are good quality, all of All-Clad's products, except for their clad cookware, is made in China.

-This includes their HA1/NS1/B1 cast aluminum nonstick cookware, which is also made in China.
+This includes their HA1 and Essentials cast aluminum nonstick cookware, which are also made in China.

 Patents and Competition

 All-Clad's patents for their hugely popular two-ply (Master Chef) and tri-ply (D3) cookware expired in the early 2000s.
-To combat the competition that was sure to follow--and boy, did it!--All-Clad came out with new lines of cookware, including 5-ply (D5), 7-ply (D7), a few iterations of copper cookware, and some other creative designs, each with varying degrees of success.
+To combat the competition that was sure to follow--and boy, did it!--All-Clad came out with new lines of cookware, including 5-ply (D5), 7-ply (D7), a few iterations of copper cookware, and some other creative designs, each with varying degrees of success (and many of which are now discontinued).
 With its innovative lines, as well as customers still willing to pay a premium for their top-end tri-ply product, All-Clad has managed to stay competitive and successful in today's cookware market.